After consulting full-time on a "joyful value exchange" (aka

 it outlines one way of operating effectively on a gift basis

 which inspires others, and because the resources it points to remain

 useful for all those who envision an economy restructured to

 How Are My Rates Set?

 basis, meaning i do not have any set fees for my work.
-I ask groups to pay
+I ask

 me an amount that feels good and right and fair to them, that they